Q: Can we use the library budget allocated to our department for other materials, such as e-books, journals or kindle devices?

 Q: Can our spending of the allocated library budget exceed the Minimum Budget Completion Rate in a budget implementation period?

 A: The Minimum Budget Completion Rate indicates the minimum proportion of the total departmental library budget that needs to be spent before the end of specified months.
-Academic departments could spend as much money as they like as long as there is still money left unspent within the library budget allocated to them.
+Academic departments could spend as much money as they like as long as there is still budget left unspent.